avadevs/adl/README.md

 4.  **Flexible Memory Management:** You have the freedom to provide a custom allocator for any component.
 For common patterns, such as short-lived string allocations within a single frame, we also provide convenient, optimized solutions like a built-in FrameAllocator.

+5. **Keep it simple** Try to minimize the usage of dependencies.
+If we can implement the feature in a straightforward & simple way and it archieves 95% of what we want then use this instead of complex solutions.

 ## UI Design Philosophy

 The library is designed with a clear separation of concerns, following a pattern inspired by modern web frameworks like React.